- Purchase the complete Expat Arrivals Hong Kong Guide (PDF)

 Hong Kong is densely populated, and many families live in high-rise apartments that are significantly smaller than the houses they might have been used to back home.
 As a result, expats may find that cramped living quarters affect the quality of their daily lives; a rainy day and a small house is not the best combination.

-On the island, it is fairly uncommon for families to have a garden as most living is done vertically, and personal space is sold at a premium.
+On the island, it is fairly uncommon for families to have a garden as most living is done vertically, and personal space comes at a premium.

 In the New Territories and outlying islands, there is a bit more flexibility in terms of living space.
 Here there are options to buy or rent homes with large gardens and beautiful views of the sea.
 The New Territories is much more rural than Hong Kong Island, and some expats choose to settle in this area as an escape from the busy city life.